bumps/bumps/doc/guide/fitting.rst

    measurement processes (other than the assumption of independence between measurements).
 You can use this during experimental design, simulating the experiment in different conditions to figure out the best strategy to retrieve the quantity of interest.
-For example, in reflectometry experiment planning, is it better to measure with a pair of contrast agents, or is it better to spend twice as long on a single contrast?
+For example, to plan a reflectometry experiment you want to know if it would be better to measure with a pair of contrast agents, or to spend twice as long on a single contrast.
 The result gives the expected uncertainty in the parameters before the measurement is ever performed.
-You could call this model driven forward Monte Carlo as opposed to the data driven forward MC listed above.
+You might call this model driven forward Monte Carlo as opposed to the data driven forward MC listed above.

 Bayesian inference is performed using :ref:`fit-dream`.
 This is a Markov chain Monte Carlo (MCMC) method with a differential evolution